debug-ito/wild-bind/README.md

 - [xdotool](https://github.com/jordansissel/xdotool): We have already introduced this module above.
 It is an automation tool for X11.
 It inspects windows, manipulates windows and generates keyboard/mouse events.
 - [xautomation](https://www.hoopajoo.net/projects/xautomation.html): It is similar to xdotool, but it also contains a program called `visgrep`.  `visgrep` is a simple image matching tool.
 It searches an image for an image pattern, and returns its location.
 - [wmctrl](https://sites.google.com/site/tstyblo/wmctrl): It is a tool to interact with window managers for X11.
 It inspects and manipulates windows.
+- [xprop](https://www.x.org/archive/X11R7.5/doc/man/man1/xprop.1.html): A tool to inspect X11 windows.
+You can inspect `WM_CLASS` property of a window.
 - [boring-window-switcher](https://github.com/debug-ito/boring-window-switcher): It is a pretty simple window switcher for X11.
 It is useful when you want to switch windows ONLY WITH YOUR NUMBER PAD.

+## See Also

+Other tools similar to WildBind.

+- [XBindKeys](http://www.nongnu.org/xbindkeys/): A famous key binding daemon.
+Like wild-bind-x11, it uses X11 events to capture key inputs.
+- [xremap](https://github.com/k0kubun/xremap): A key remapper that supports Ruby DSL.
+Like wild-bind-x11, it uses X11 events to capture key inputs.
+- [rbindkeys](https://github.com/kui/rbindkeys): Like xremap, but this uses Linux Input Subsystem to capture key inputs.
+- [xkeysnail](https://github.com/mooz/xkeysnail): A key remmaper and binding tool that supports Python 3 DSL.
+It uses Linux Input Subsystem.

 ## Advanced Topics

 Advanced topics, such as wild-bind package architecture, can be found in [wild-bind's package README](https://github.com/debug-ito/wild-bind/tree/master/wild-bind).

 ## Author